Condom use from a female perspective: Clue’s study with KI-CURT

-Clue and Kinsey partnered last year to investigate the effects of new tech on people's sex lives.
+Clue and Kinsey partnered in 2017 to investigate the effects of new tech on people's sex lives.
 Now we're collaborating on a study of the world's oldest sex tech—condoms—but with a new twist.
 What's the female take on the "male" condom?

 *All participants reported menstruation in the last three months.
 In this survey, 98% of respondents identified their gender as “woman”, 2% of respondents listed other gender identities (such as non-binary or transgender man).
 In these results the term “female” is used to refer to respondents who identified their gender as “woman”.